 - One player asks another player a question.

-- That player must respond with question directed at another player.
+- That player must respond with a question directed at another player.

-- That players must respond with a question and redirect as well.
+- That player must respond with a question and redirect as well.

 - Keep going until the questions stop.

 I played The Question Game tonight.
 It was fun; or was it?